YorkEarwaker/Application/README.md

 The things within which an application runs.
 The application of doing things themselves.
 The application of human motivation.

+Applications are often composites of many IT systems capability.

 Organisation systems
 * Ethics - bilateral, hybrid federated, inter/intra/extra organisation
 * Policy - intra organisation